wearelumenai/distclus/README.md

 - `Push(elemt Elemt) error`: push an element
 - `Predict(elemt Elemt) (Elemt, int, float64)`: according to previous method, get centroid, its index and minimal distance with closest centroid in array of clustering centroids for input elemt
 - `Batch() error` execute the algorithm in batch mode.
 Similar to the call sequence of `Play` and `Wait`, with specific `Finishing` and timeout duration if given
-- `SetConf(Conf) error`: change of configuration.
-Can not be done during initialization or running status
-- `SetSpace(Space) error`: change of space.
-Can not be done during initialization or running status
 - `Copy(ImplConf, Space) (OnlineClust, error)`: return a copy of this algorithm with entire execution context

 ### ```mcmc.LateDistrib``` struct